davemoore22/sorcery/doc/COMPILE.md

 Sorcery is currently tested using:

-* GCC 15.2
+* GCC 16.2
-* CMake 3.22 or later
+* CMake 4 or later

-The project targets C++23 and should compile with any reasonably recent GCC release that provides suitable C++23 support.
-GCC 14 or later is recommended.
+The project targets C++26 (it makes use of reflection), and thus requires at minimum GCC16.1

 =======
 Git LFS